 "Those who were planning to access their pensions at 55 but can no longer do so could look at other options.
-These could include saving into an Isa to fund the two year period before turning 57," said Kimberley Sykes, financial services client manager at Pearson Solicitors.
+These could include saving into an Isa to fund the two year period before turning 57," said Kimberly Davies, Independent Financial Adviser at Pearson Solicitors.

 "Most savers will agree that the government is right to give so much advance warning, unlike with the increase in state pension age for women from 60 to 65, which caused some animosity and it must be remembered that these changes do not affect when you can claim your state pension," she added.

 If you have any further questions around your pension pots, please get in touch with firstname.lastname@example.orgSubscribe to our newsletter

 Please note that the information and opinions contained in this article are not intended to be comprehensive, nor to provide legal advice.
 No responsibility for its accuracy or correctness is assumed by Pearson Solicitors and Financial Advisers Ltd or any of its members or employees.
 Professional legal advice should be obtained before taking, or refraining from taking, any action as a result of this article.

 This blog was posted some time ago and its contents may now be out of date.
 For the latest legal position relating to these issues, get in touch with the author - or make an enquiry now.